gorengapps/dev.goreng.framework/Documentation/Scene Management.md

 Once you have created the scene you are ready to configure it. fill in a type (key) for your scene that you reference from code and assign a physical Unity scene to the scene property.
 Mark the asset as addressable and give it the key `scenes` if it doesn't exist you can define it yourself.

-> From 0.2.5 the scene key will automatically be added when creating a new scene
+> From version 0.2.5 the scene key will automatically be added when creating a new scene, it will also update the address to if you rename a scene

 The `NavigationService` will try to load all assets by using the key `scenes`.